 Please send an email to firstname.lastname@example.org with candidate information and your request.

 VoteWater.org is a bullsugar.org campaign.
 Bullsugar.org is a 501c4 non-profit organization based in Stuart, FL founded in 2014 with the goal of stopping the toxic Lake Okeechobee discharges to our coasts and sending clean water south to the Everglades and Florida Bay.
 In 2018 the Bullsugar.org Voter Guides received over 350,000 visits from people looking for direction on clean water candidates.

-The Votewater.org campaign is both a grassroots effort shared by an army of water warriors spreading the word, but it is also supported by a significant traditional media campaign consisting of full page ads in Florida Sportsman magazine (July-November) as well as TV commercials running eight times a week on Fox Sports Sun, (9 million households-July-November) and paid social media campaigns (July-November).
-In addition hundreds of VoteWater yard signs will be place in key markets (July-November).
+The VoteWater.org campaign is both a grassroots effort shared by an army of water warriors spreading the word, but it is also supported by a significant traditional media campaign such as full page ads in Florida Sportsman magazine and TV commercials as well as social media campaigns.
+In addition, hundreds of VoteWater yard signs can be found throughout coastal Florida thanks to our most enthusiastic supporters.

 You can contact your candidate and pressure them to support VoteWater.org and engage in our process.
 LET YOUR REPRESENTATIVE KNOW THAT VOTEWATER REPRESENTS YOU ON OUR WATER ISSUES.

-You can also help spread the word about this important initiative via social media and if you’d like the VoteWater organization can get you a VoteWater yard sign.
+You can also help spread the word about this important initiative via social media.
+Thank you!